Housing and Residential Life Policies 2024-2025

 Currently all residents in East, West, Maria, Webster Village Apartments, Glen Park and Big Bend are required to provide proof of the following vaccinations as part of their Health Packet: MMR vaccination (two doses of the MMR vaccine), and Meningitis (If given before age 16, a booster is also required).
 The University reserves the right to update vaccine and health requirements, and updates to said requirements are not considered approved grounds for cancellation or termination of the Housing contract.

-Housing and Residential Life staff may conduct health and safety inspections 2-4 times per semester, typically aligning with fall, winter, and spring breaks.
-These inspections help to ensure students enjoy a safe living environment as well as to help address any facilities concerns.
-Upon the completion of the inspection, Housing and Residential Life staff members will provide the resident with a note indicating the status of the inspection as well as any follow up action that may need to be taken.
+Housing and Residential Life staff may conduct health and safety inspections two to four times per semester, typically aligning with fall, winter and spring breaks.
+These inspections help to ensure students enjoy a safe living environment, as well as to help address any facilities concerns.
+Upon the completion of the inspection, Housing and Residential Life staff members will provide the resident with a note indicating the status of the inspection, as well as any follow-up action that may need to be taken.
 Students with questions are encouraged to contact the Housing and Residential Life Office or their respective Community Director.

 Students interested in summer housing will need to submit the Summer Housing Application.
 This application will be posted on the Housing and Residential Life Office website during the Spring 2 term.